Crook Lease Extension - Free Consultation

 Main reasons to start your Crook lease extension

-Leasehold residencies in Crook with over one hundred years remaining on the lease are often referred to as ‘virtual freehold’.
+Leasehold premises in Crook with in excess of 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and maintenance charges merit it.

 Lender Requirement